 In addition, if the trading volumes of our common stock are low, persons buying or selling in relatively small quantities may easily influence the price of our common stock.
 This low volume of trades could also cause the price of our common stock to fluctuate greatly, with large percentage changes in price occurring in any trading day session.
 Holders of our common stock may also not be able to readily liquidate their investment or may be forced to sell at depressed prices due to low volume trading.
 Broad market fluctuations and general economic and political conditions may also adversely affect the market price of our common stock.
 As a result of this volatility, investors may experience losses on their investment in our common stock.
-A decline in the market price of our common stock also could adversely affect our ability to issue additional shares of common stock or other of our securities and our ability to obtain additional financing in the future.
+A decline in the market price of our securities and our ability to obtain additional financing in the future.
 There can be no assurance that an active market in our common stock will be sustained.
 If an active market is not sustained, holders of our common stock may be unable to readily sell the shares they hold or may not be able to sell their shares at all.